nishs1729/basic_bash_tutorial/tutorials/tr.md

    - Read the content of a file named `data.txt`.
    - Replace spaces with underscores.
    - Save the output to a new file named `processed_data.txt`.

----

-By practicing these exercises, you'll gain confidence in using the `tr` command effectively.
-Mastering this command is a key step in becoming proficient in text processing on Linux systems.